Brian Harvey: Personal life

+In the 1990s, Harvey had a relationship with actress Danniella Westbrook.
 Harvey was married to dancer Natasha Carnegie with whom he has a daughter.

 On 12 December 2001, Harvey was attacked with a knife in a club car park in Nottingham.
 In May 2005, after being diagnosed with clinical depression, Harvey was hospitalised after an alleged suicide attempt.
-On 31 May 2005, he was re-admitted to hospital in a critical condition after falling under the wheels of his car.
+On 31 May 2005, he was re-admitted to hospital in a critical condition after falling under the wheels of his own car.
+In an interview with GMTV, Harvey described reversing his Mercedes-Benz and suddenly feeling sick as the result of eating too many jacket potatoes, and after opening the door to vomit he accidentally stepped on the accelerator pedal instead of the brake, which resulted in him being thrown under the moving car and running over himself.

+In March 2019, Harvey was arrested and later released by Metropolitan Police at his home after he made comments about "threatening to self-harm" on a live YouTube video.